 Refurbishment loans are often assessed on the value of the property, post refurbishment.
 This means that you can borrow more than if you were to use a standard mortgage.
 This is because standard mortgages are often assessed on the current property value and not the potential value.

 A flexible mortgage often has little or no early redemption fees.
 An early redemption fee is where a lender will penalise you for ending your mortgage term early.
-As flexible mortgage products have little or no early redemption fees, they can be great for providing finance for buying and selling property.
+As flexible mortgage products have little or no early redemption fees, they can be great for providing finance for buying and selling a property.
 This is because you can sell at any point and don’t have to wait for your initial mortgage term to expire.

 Flexible mortgages can be secured for both buy to let and residential properties.
 The property does need to be habitable and anything that needs extensive works won’t qualify for a mortgage.
 A bridging loan or refurbishment mortgage will therefore be more suitable if that is the case.